logo

 Are Electric Scooters Legal in the UK in 2026

-These trials allow policymakers to evaluate how electric scooters could safely integrate into the country’s transport system.
-In this guide, we explain the latest UK electric scooter laws, including where scooters can be ridden, who can use them, the penalties for illegal riding, and the future outlook for regulation.
+In this guide, we explain the latest UK e-scooter laws, including where electric scooters can be ridden, licensing requirements, speed limits, penalties, and the future outlook for regulation.

 UK Electric Scooter Laws Quick Overview